Centerpin Fishing For Salmon: Guide Tips and Tricks

 Trotting is how you control your speed to get your bait moving at a natural speed as it travels through the strike zone.

-You can trot much better with a Centerpin reel than any other reel which is why I believe that the Centerpin reel is superior to any other reel used in float fishing.
+You can trot much better with a Centerpin reel than any other reel, which is why I believe that the Centerpin reel is superior to any other reel used in float fishing.

-Some anglers reading this already know what trotting or checking your float is but I would bet 9 out of 10 didn’t know the real reason why trotting actually works so well.
+Some anglers reading this already know what trotting or checking your float is but, I would bet 9 out of 10 didn’t know the real reason why trotting actually works so well.
 Did you?

-When Centerpin fishing and in float fishing with spinning reels, trotting, or checking your float is simply holding your float back so it moves slower than the surface current.
+When Centerpin fishing and float fishing with spinning reels, trotting, or checking your float is simply holding your float back so it moves slower than the surface current.

 It’s not so you present your bait first and before the float.

-The real reason why trotting works so well is that if you hold your float back just enough you can match the bottom speed better.
+The real reason why trotting works so well is that if you hold your float back just enough so you can match the bottom speed better.

-Matching the bottom speed means that your bait moves in the lower water column at a speed that matches everything else that is drifting through that area and therefore your bait looks more natural to the fish.
+Matching the bottom speed means that your bait moves in the lower water column at a speed that matches everything else that is drifting through that area, and therefore, your bait looks more natural to the fish.
 It also gives the fish more time to see your bait and react to it.

 Float Angles